How to install MediaWiki manually

 This article describes how to manually install the popular MediaWiki content platform on your A2 Hosting account.

-If you have a shared, reseller, or managed Flex Dedicated Server account, you can use Softaculous in cPanel
+If you have a shared, reseller, managed VPS, or managed Dedicated Server account, you can use Softaculous in cPanel

 to guide you through the MediaWiki installation process.
 For other account types, however, you must install MediaWiki manually.